 Barcelona is a wonderful place to visit.
 Architecture is stunning, history seeps out of every corner and we have the sea and the mountains on our doorstep.
 However, lately the prices have risen steeply for accommodation and sightseeing.
 Don’t panic!
 It is still possible to visit us without breaking the bank.
 I have prepared The Ultimate Guide for Free Things to do in Barcelona that will keep you entertained for the entire trip.
 Sometimes these attractions do have a fee but there are certain times when they won’t cost you a penny.
 It doesn’t matter if you are a history buff, a foodie, a shopaholic or a beach lover.
 There is a bit for everyone.
 Hope it helps with your planning.

-This post was updated on December 14th 2018
+This post was updated in January 2020

 - Top 15 FREE things to do in Barcelona